 Wittman, a Political Science major from St. Joseph, has worked at the Torch for three years and currently is the weekly publication’s news editor.
 She also has served as sports editor and as a sports writer.

-“Alex is one of the strongest true journalists that I have had the privilege of working with in my five years at Ferris,” said Steven Fox, the Torch adviser and an assistant professor of English and Journalism in Ferris’ College of Arts and Sciences.
+“Alex is one of the strongest true journalists that I have had the privilege of working with in my five years at Ferris,” said Steven Fox, the Torch adviser and an assistant professor of English and Journalism in Ferris’ College of Arts, Sciences and Education.
 “She has a real sense for news and understands how to deliver important information to readers.”

 The role is one Wittman has coveted since she started at Ferris.